ladybug-tools/spider/sandbox/build-well/README.md

 [x] 2017-09-21 ~ Figure out overhangs
 19:18
 * We can export the Build Well models as JSON files, but - it appears - the Three.js ObjectLoader cannot - yet - import them back in as 3D models.
 We may have to do something about this!
 But it may be possible to import shapes as buffer geometry.
 More exploration to be done.
+[x] 2017-09-21 ~ Open file often fails < better to export as gbXML...

 ### 2017-09-23 ~ Theo